 Juniors (summer) Dark grey belt loop trousers/shorts (no elastic waist cargo pants or cargo shorts are permitted), lace up (black laces only) black leather polishable shoes (not suede, cut below ankle) with a black sole, green shirt with crest.
 Shirts may be worn outside the pants.
 Ties are only required in Terms 2 and 3.
 Grey long socks with school colours must be worn pulled up to the knee.
 If a belt is worn it must be black.
+If a hat is worn it must be the school hat/cap.

 Juniors (winter) Dark grey belt loop trousers/shorts (no elastic waist cargo pants or cargo shorts are permitted), lace up (black laces only) black leather polishable shoes (not suede, cut below ankle) with a black sole, green shirt with crest.
 Ties must be worn, with the top button of collar done up and the shirt must be tucked in.
 Grey socks with school colours, must be worn pulled up to the knee.
 If a belt is worn it must be black.
 A green school winter jacket with crest or polar fleece with crest may be worn.
+If a hat is worn it must be the school hat/cap.